How to Date a Foreigner

 “I usually let the guys pay and I found most of them liked to (it makes them happy lol) but it depends on the person of course.”

-Romantic Relationship with a Japanese man/woman
+Romantic Relationship with a Japanese person

 In Japan, you have to make a “relationship-proposal” to the girl.
 In Japanese, this expression sounds like “kokuhaku”.
 Basically, you have to ask after a couple of dates “Do you want to be my girlfriend?”.